JuliaWaveScattering/MultipleScattering.jl/docs/src/manual/time_response.md

 ![](../assets/triangle_time_response.png)

 ## Scattering example
 As an example, we will make a reflective lens out of particles.
-To achieve this we will place the particles into a region with the shape [`TimeOfFlight`](@ref).
+To achieve this we will place the particles into a region with the shape [`TimeOfFlightPlaneWaveToPoint`](@ref).

 First we choose the properties of the lens:
 ```julia